nowane/eatspiration/README.md

 <details>
 <summary><b>Typography</b></summary>

-The headers are in Anton with Roboto as backup lettertype, while the body text is in Roboto.
-Anton was chosen for the headers because it is bold and clear, while Roboto is easy to read and widely used on the web.
+The headers are in Roboto Slab with Roboto as backup lettertype, while the body text is in Roboto.
+Roboto Slab was chosen for the headers because it is bold and clear, while Roboto is easy to read and widely used on the web.
 Sans-serif will be the the backup in case neither one loads.

 </details>